Florian Zeller

 Florian Zeller (/fr/; born 28 June 1979) is a French playwright, novelist, theatre director, and filmmaker.
 He has written over a dozen plays that have been staged worldwide, making him one of the most celebrated contemporary playwrights.

-Zeller co-wrote and directed the 2020 film adaptation of his play The Father, earning the Academy Award and BAFTA Award for his screenplay.
+Zeller directed and co-wrote the 2020 film adaptation of his play The Father, earning the Academy Award and BAFTA Award for his screenplay.
 Since then, it has been cited as one of the best films of the 2020s and the 21st century.

 In 2023, Zeller was awarded France's Legion of Honour.
 In 2025, he joined the prestigious French literary society Académie Française.
 (Note: This is the anglicized version of the name, with a capital "F".
 In French, it is generally written with a lowercase "f".)

 Early years and education

 Florian Zeller was born in Paris in 1979, the middle child of three.
 His grandmother and mother raised him, as his father worked and lived in Germany.
-A coma caused by a serious asthma attack at the age of 15 changed the course of his life, as he said later: "I think it’s at that moment that worry and writing entered my life."
-He began studies at Sciences Po but dropped out to focus on his writing.
+A coma caused by a serious asthma attack at the age of 15 changed the course of his life, as he said later: "I think it's at that moment that worry and writing entered my life."
+He graduated from Sciences Po in 2001.